sachem v.3 hi-end monoblock amplifier

 sachem v.3 - back panel

-A speaker is a very complex electrical load (anything but a pure resistor) and the cable adds its electrical values (resistance, inductance and capacitance) to the ones of the speaker, interacting to further modify the final load "seen" by the amplifier.
-Considering that the electrical parameters of a cable are given "per metre", it's intuitive that, by increasing its length, you also increase their values and, consequently, the importance of their effects.
+A speaker presents a very complex electrical load (far from a pure resistor), and the cable adds its electrical parameters (resistance, inductance, and capacitance) to those of the speaker, further altering the load perceived by the amplifier.
+Considering that the electrical parameters of a cable are given "per metre", it's intuitive that, by increasing its length, you also increase the values of its parameters and, consequently, the importance of their effects.
+Conversely, a good-quality shielded interconnect (low capacitance, inductance, and resistance) between a preamp with low output impedance and the power amps does not affect the sound.
+Even assuming it does, the supposed loss will be significantly less than using a long speaker cable.

 sachem v.3 inside.
 Please note the stunning wireless layout.